hudongsheng-debug/FITSQuickLook/README.md

 # FITS QuickLook

-FITS QuickLook is a macOS application for quick visualization and inspection of astronomical FITS images, especially designed for LAMOST spectral data.
-# FITS QuickLook

 FITS QuickLook is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.